 Dr. Christos Halios: Co-investigator.
 University of Reading.
 Lecturer in Sustainable Technologies in the School of Built Environment.
 Expertise in urban physics applied to air quality and indoor/outdoor exchanges for urban sustainability.

-Dr. Helen Freeman.
+Dr Katy-Anne Moseley.
 Network coordinator.
 University of Leeds.
-Expertise in materials engineering, science policy and public engagement.
+Expertise in environmental microbiology, impact and public engagement.